-Application and Analysis fees must be computed in accordance with the Non-Refundable Fee Schedule specified within this section.
+Application and Analysis fees are not refundable and must be computed in accordance with the Non-Refundable Fee Schedule specified within this section.
 Fees may be paid by cashier's check, electronic wire transfer, or money order only.
 Applicants cannot submit an application for more than one phase of the same proposed project in the same application cycle.